xamarin/backport-bot-action/README.md

 git push --tags --force
 ```

-To excercise your changes associated with the `v1.0-test` tag, use the following test PR
+To exercise your changes associated with the `v1.0-test` tag, use the following test PR
 https://github.com/xamarin/backport-bot-action/pull/11

 Apply the following comment to the PR